openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 Both of the above return the value:

-	SESSION=<numeric-id>
+	SESSION=<numeric-session-id>

 #### Measurement start time

-Set the date and time to sleep until before starting measuring:
+Set the date and time to "hibernate" before starting the recording:

 	HIBERNATE <YYYY-MM-DD,hh:mm:ss>

 Set "always begin measuring":

 	HIBERNATE 0